 IBC has reimagined the three IBC Innovation Awards categories for 2017 and are looking for the most innovative new solutions in content creation, content distribution and content everywhere.

-The IBC Innovation Awards Call for Entries has now closed!
+The IBC Innovation Awards Shortlist has been announced!

 International Honour For Excellence